Click to go HOME

 711B

-WE 711B line and signaling switches on front
+WE 711B line and signaling

 2-line with slide switch line selection, signaling, extension set exclusion, no hold.
 No internal ringer.